torusresearch/torus-direct-unity-sdk/README.md

 ### Install the SDK

-- Go to [the latest release](/releases), download the `TorusDirect.unitypackage`
+- Go to [the latest release](/releases) and download `TorusDirect.unitypackage`

-- Import `TorusDirect.unitypackage` into your Unity project (drag and drop it into Project view in Unity Editor)
+- Import `TorusDirect.unitypackage` into your Unity project (drag and drop it into **Unity Editor** → **Project** view)

-- Drag and drop `Scripts/TorusDirect.cs` to your Main Camera (or any game object that exists during your login scene)
+- Drag and drop `Scripts/TorusDirect` to your Main Camera (or any game object that exists during your login scene)

-- Add event handlers to your UI/game and call one or several of following functions to login your user in:
+- Add event handlers to your UI/game objects, use one or several of following functions to log your user in:

   - `TorusDirect#LoginWithGoogle`
   - `TorusDirect#LoginWithFacebook`